CANTON Not many people get to wear paint-splattered sweatshirts to their jobs.

 Although he received a fine arts degree from St. Lawrence University, Mr. Newman spent most of his adult life as a farmer at the Route 68 homestead where he has lived his entire life.

 At age 38 he decided to launch his art career.
-Besides his work at Canton High, he has also helped design sets for theater productions at St. Lawrence University, SUNY Potsdam and for Community Command Performances summer shows.
+Besides his work at Canton Central, he has helped design sets for theater productions at St. Lawrence University and SUNY Potsdam and for Community Command Performances summer shows.

-Kimberly A. Busch, a music teacher who instructs Cantons tech theater class, said the students have the chance to learn a great deal from Mr. Newman.
+Kimberly A. Busch, a music teacher who instructs Cantons tech theater class, said the students have a chance to learn a great deal from Mr. Newman.

 Hes wonderful with the students.
 Hes great at understanding how to simplify and explain painting techniques and get professional results from students, she said.

-MacKenzie A. Barry, a freshman, said she has been surprised to learn how much time and enrgy is involved in building theater sets.
+MacKenzie A. Barry, a freshman, said she has been surprised to learn how much time and energy is involved in building theater sets.

 I like to paint, and I like doing the behind the scenes work, the 14-year-old said.
 I never really knew it was this much work to get ready for a show.